nickdrozd/nickdrozd.github.io/_posts/2022-01-10-another-self-cleaning-turing-machine.md

 1RB 2LA 1RA 1RA  1LB 1LA 3RB 1RH
 {% endhighlight %}

 A striking property of this program is that it is ***blank-free***.
 It always marks and never erases.
 But a self-cleaning program obviously has to erase at some point, or else the tape couldn't get wiped.
 It could be that the extra instrucion afforded by not needing to halt is not enough to make up for the burden of having to erase.
+(Really, this is a simple and concrete example of what Smith was talking about.)

 I thought that might be the case.
 But then I thought: *no, that's just the rationalization of someone who has failed to find what they sought.* I was impelled forward by **an unshakable feeling that the true champion remained at large**.